Huijaaja42/routefinder/README.md

 ### Prerequisites

 To install and run this you need to have [Euroscope](https://www.euroscope.hu/) installed.
+You need an API KEY from [here](https://routefinder-61e37.web.app/).

 ### Installing

 Download the latest release from [releases](https://github.com/Huijaaja42/routefinder/releases/latest).

 Extract the contents to your Euroscope working directory e.g. `C:\%homepath%\Documents\EuroScope\`.

+Get your API KEY from [here](https://routefinder-61e37.web.app/).

+Create a `key.txt` file in your Euroscope working directory and put your API KEY in it.

 Every time you start Euroscope go to  `OTHER SET => Plug-ins ...` press `Load` and select the `RouteFinder.dll` from the Euroscope working directory.